Bridging Knowledge Graphs to Generate Scene Graphs: Experiments

 Visual Genome \cite{krishna2017visual} consists of 108,077 images with annotated objects (entities) and pairwise relationships (predicates), which is then post-processed by \cite{xu2017scene} to create scene graphs.
 They use the most frequent 150 entity classes and 50 predicate classes to filter the annotations.
 Figure~\ref{fig:vg_example} shows an example of their post-processed scene graphs which we use as ground truth.
 We closely follow their evaluation settings such as train and test splits.

 The task of scene graph generation, as described in Section~\ref{sec:method}, is equivalent to the \textsc{SGGen} scenario proposed by \cite{xu2017scene} and followed ever since.
 Given an image, the task of \textsc{SGGen} is to jointly infer entities and predicates from scratch.
-Since this task is complicated and involves too many degrees of freedom, \cite{xu2017scene} also introduced two other tasks that are mainly for performance analysis and diagnosis.
-In \textsc{SGCls}, we take localization (here region proposal network) out of the picture, by providing the model with ground truth bounding boxes even during test.
-The task is hence to label bounding boxes with entity classes and infer predicates.
+Since this task is limited by the quality of the object proposals, \cite{xu2017scene} also introduced two other tasks that more clearly evaluate entity and predicate recognition.
+In \textsc{SGCls}, we take localization (here region proposal network) out of the picture, by providing the model with ground truth bounding boxes during test, simulating a \textit{perfect} proposal model.
 In \textsc{PredCls}, we take object detection for granted, and provide the model with not only ground truth bounding boxes, but also their true entity class.
-The task is thus merely predicate inference.
 In each task, the main evaluation metric is average per-image recall of the top K subject-predicate-object triplets.
 The confidence of a triplet that is used for ranking is computed by multiplying the classification confidence of all three elements.
-Given the ground truth scene graph, each predicate forms a triplet, which we match against the top K triplets in the output scene graph.
+Given the ground truth scene graph, each predicate forms a triplet, which we match against the top $K$ triplets in the output scene graph.
 A triplet is matched if all three elements are classified correctly, and the bounding boxes of subject and object match with an IoU of at least $0.5$.

-There are three aspects of variation in computing the recall.
-The first is K, for which we conventionally choose 50 and 100.
-The second aspect is whether or not to enforce the so-called \emph{graph constraint}, which limits the top K triplets to only one predicate for each ordered entity pair.
-The third aspect, as introduced by \cite{chen2019knowledge}, is whether to compute the recall for each predicate class separately and take the mean (mR), or compute a single recall for all triplets (R).
-For each of the three SGG tasks, we report overall recall at $K=50$ and $K=100$ (R@50 and R@100), mean recall at the same values of $K$: (mR@50 and mR@100), and we report all these four metrics with and without enforcing graph constraint, leading to 8 metric for each task, 24 overall.
+Besides the choice of $K$, there are two other choices to be made: (1) Whether or not to enforce the so-called \emph{Graph Constraint} (GC), which limits the top K triplets to only one predicate for each ordered entity pair, and (2) Whether to compute the recall for each predicate class separately and take the mean (mR), or compute a single recall for all triplets (R)~\cite{chen2019knowledge}.
+We comprehensively report both mean and overall recall, both with and without GC, and conventionally use both 50 and 100 for $K$, resulting in 8 metrics for each task, 24 in total.